jocely-code/happy_birthday/README.md

 # 🧁 HAPPY BIRTHDAY :)
-Hi, I'm Jocelyn, and this was my first project with HTML This is a personalized birthday card that has an adorable cake animation
+Hi, I'm Jocelyn, and this was my first project with HTML.
+This is a personalized birthday card that has an adorable cake animation

 # 🥳 WHY I LOVE THIS PROJECT